 What It's About

-How a stock music marketplace helps a lawyer satisfy a creative itch and bring in extra money each month.
+A stock music marketplace helps a lawyer bring in extra money each month.

 Words of Wisdom

 After a bit more discussion Evan admitted that he did have some specific tips for wannabe stock musicians:

 First, keep it short.
 People buying stock music are looking to establish a mood quickly, they don’t want an extensive montage.
 Secondly clearly establish a mood.
 Whether it’s joy, anger, fear, surprise or something else, you want the listener to feel something since they’re considering buying your song to establish a mood.
 Even though the first tip is to keep it short, you still need to tell a story.
 There should be a clear beginning, middle, and end of the song.
 Which leads to Evan’s fourth tip: have a strong ending.
 The last note should be interesting and leave a strong lasting impression.

 When Evan first started researching stock music, he had a hard time finding useful information.
 Once he was up and running, when he would talk to other musicians about his stock music success, they mostly all expressed shock and surprise that he was making money.

 He’d spend a long time explaining how it all works to them, and even then some thought it sounded too good to be true.
 So he created another side hustle to help musicians break into stock music without wasting as much time as he did figuring everything out.